hanhainebula/Nexus/examples/text_retrieval/README.md

         2. Inference with TensorRT
             ```python
-            from UniRetrieval import AbsInferenceArguments, BaseRerankerInferenceEngine
+            from InfoNexus import AbsInferenceArguments, BaseRerankerInferenceEngine

             # trt path is path to TensorRT you have downloaded.
             trt_path='/data2/home/angqing/tensorrt/TensorRT-10.7.0.23'